tahsin1017/bangla-sentiment-analysis/README.md

 Works with Bangla language (very few tools exist for Bangla) Uses real data from a historic event in Bangladesh Shows practical AI skills for social good

-👨‍💻 About Me
+👨‍💻 About Me:
-Tahsin Ahmed Rafi
+Tahsin Ahmed Rafi|
 4th Year CSE Student, Premier University, Chattogram Passionate about AI/ML for low-resource languages and social impact.